LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="parameters"></a>Paramètres

 *point*<br/>
-[in] Spécifie l’emplacement du menu.
+dans Spécifie l’emplacement du menu.

 ##  <a name="panefrompoint"></a>  CDockingManager::PaneFromPoint